verciless/verciless/README.md

 https://verciless.atabook.org/ <-- Leave me a message!
 I do cosplay requests and take song reccomendations as well!

-This github is unfinished and currently in the works, so in the meantime, enjoy my oc Zero! <3 (whisper me and tell me what you think of this little goober) - random lore below him
+This github is unfinished and currently in the works, so in the meantime, enjoy my oc Zero! <3 (whisper me and tell me what you think of this little goober bc i'd love love love to hear) - random lore below him

 ![IMG_3912](https://github.com/user-attachments/assets/7c1d3663-6c63-4678-aafa-65686ed203a6)